AntonFagerberg/rackla/README.md

 the options passed to the `request` function for that specific request.

 ### map
-Returns a new `Rackla` struct, where each encapsulated item is the result of invoking `fun` on each corresponding encapsulated item.
+Returns a new `Rackla` type, where each encapsulated item is the result of invoking `fun` on each corresponding encapsulated item.

-Takes a `Rackla` struct, applies the specified function to each of the elements encapsulated in it and returns a new `Rackla` struct with the results.
+Takes a `Rackla` type, applies the specified function to each of the elements encapsulated in it and returns a new `Rackla` type with the results.

 Example: